Trevor Gleeson: First championship (2013–14)

-For his first season at the Wildcats, Gleeson recruited two athletic American imports in Jermaine Beal and James Ennis.
+In June 2013, Gleeson was appointed head coach of the Perth Wildcats in the NBL on a three-year deal.
 After winning the NBL's preseason tournament, the Wildcats started the 2013–14 regular season with an 8–0 record.
-Gleeson went on to guide the Wildcats to the minor premiership with a 21–7 record, before guiding them through to the NBL Grand Final series, where they defeated the Adelaide 36ers in three games to win the championship.
+He went on to guide the Wildcats to the minor premiership with a 21–7 record, before guiding them through to the NBL Grand Final series, where they defeated the Adelaide 36ers in three games to win the championship.